Theseus-Yue/elec5305-project--530050252-/README.md

 ## 1. Project Overview

-This project investigates classical spectral-domain speech enhancement techniques for hearing aids operating in **non-stationary household and traffic noise**.
+This project investigates classical spectral-domain speech enhancement techniques for hearing aids operating in **non-stationary and traffic noise**.
 Given the strict limitations of hearing-aid DSP chips (latency < 10 ms, low memory, low power), the project focuses on lightweight classical algorithms instead of large neural models.

 Four enhancement pipelines were implemented: